-WHO is said to be
+WHO is said to be involved

-WHAT is said to habe happening?
+WHAT is said to have happened / be happening?

-WHERE is this said happened / be hap
+WHERE is this said to have happened / be happening?

-WHEN is this said thappened / be hap duration, most recett? pening i.e.
+WHEN is this said to have happened / be happening i.e. duration, most recent occasion etc?

-WHO else may have what happened?
+WHO else may have witnessed what happened?

 HOW and where is the pupil now?

-Continuation shee t added YES / NO
+Continuation sheet added YES / NO

-possible. - If you have used - Make a note of ( l quotes please ensur any open questions c re that they are accurate.
-Is a sked or minimal prompts used.
-Is be attached to this pro-forma; these may be required as evidence if the matter
+possible. - If you have used quotes please ensur - Make a note of any open questions of

+Signed

 Signed

 Name

 Job title

 Time/Date